 Living in 200 square feet is all about ingenuity: turning a closet into a bed and a bedroom into a bathroom.

 Originally owned by a small school in Canada, this school bus conversion originally took place in Calgary but was moved overseas to Devon, UK.
-Over on their website they have even more pictures of the interior of the bus.

 The dining table is large without commanding the entire space.

 The use of a barn door to access the driver’s seat keeps with the style of bus.

 Rather than a center hallway you see in many school bus designs, the Bus’N’Breakfast has a side hallway to take advantage of all the natural light.

 The master bedroom is located in the back of the bus and takes advantage of all the windows.
 Look at that view!

 A modern bathroom makes all the difference!

 Who says that a school bus conversion can’t be modern and sleek?
 This family of five left behind a conventional home and turned their ’99 Blue Bird bus into their full-time residence.